iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 11

-- Gently twist the pick around the top-left corner of your device to break free that sticky adhesive.
-You've got this!
+- Gently work the pick around the top-left corner of the device to break through the adhesive.
+Take it slow, and you’ll have it free in no time!

 Step 12

-- Gently slide the opening pick along the top edge of the device, stopping just before you reach the front camera.
+- Gently slide the opening pick along the top edge of the device, making sure to stop just before you get to the front camera.
+Take it slow and steady – you're almost there!

 Step 13

-- Gently pull the pick out so only its tip stays tucked between the digitizer and the frame.
+- Gently pull the pick out until just the tip is hanging out between the digitizer and the frame.

-- Carefully slide the pick over the front camera to loosen up the adhesive.
+- Carefully slide the pick over the top of the front camera to loosen the adhesive.

-- Keep the pick resting just to the right side of the front camera before moving on.
+- Keep the pick resting near the right side of the front camera before moving on.

 Step 14

-- Slide the pick back in and nudge it towards the top-right corner to fully loosen that stubborn top adhesive.
+- Pop the pick back in and glide it toward the top-right corner of the device to fully separate the top adhesive.

-- Keep the pick lodged in the top-right spot so the adhesive doesn’t sneak back together on you.
+- Leave the pick in the top-right corner to keep the adhesive from re-sealing.

 Step 15